M-Julius/react-native-modal-bottom-alert/README.md

 // Screen.js
 import React, { Component } from 'react';
 import { StyleSheet, Text, View, Button } from 'react-native';
-import { BottomAlert } from './Service/BottomAlert';
+import { BottomAlert } from './BottomAlert'; // Add This On Your Screen For Call Alert

 export default class App extends Component {